Life at Future Care

 Activities

-We promote social activity within our homes.
+We promote social activities within our homes.
 They can help us to maintain social connections and reduce feelings of loneliness.
 Creating moments of joy.

 They can also offer a great way to learn a new skill or visit a hobby that was enjoyed previously.